-Young children who are read to and whose homes have age-appropriate books develop language and pre-literacy skills earlier, have larger vocabularies, and start school with a more positive attitude about books and learning.
-Reach Out and Read is a program that partners with doctors’ offices to put more books in the hands of families, and help caregivers know how to use them effectively in the early years.
+Young children who are read to and whose homes have age-appropriate books develop language and pre-literacy skills earlier, have larger vocabularies, and start school with more positive attitudes about books and learning.
+Reach Out and Read is a program that partners with doctors’ offices to put more books in the hands of families and to help parents and caregivers know how to use books effectively in the early years.

-This year, Reach Out and Read partnered with the Buncombe Partnership for Children to expand into 2 additional sites in Asheville: French Broad Pediatrics and Our Family Doctor.
-All told, these sites expect to serve over 1600 children this year.
+Reach Out and Read is present in partnership with BPFC at 2 sites in Asheville: French Broad Pediatrics and Our Family Doctor.
+These sites serve over 1,600 children annually.

 Reach Out and Read training and practices are supported by a large body of research.

-Families participating in ROR were 84 percent more likely to be using one or more recommended reading strategies compared to those new to the program.
+- Families participating in ROR were 84% more likely to be using one or more recommended reading strategies compared to those new to the program.

-Reach Out and Read has been shown to stimulate an overall increase in the number of words and conversational turns between families and young children
+- Reach Out and Read has been shown to stimulate an overall increase in the number of words and conversational turns between parents/caretakers and their young children.